Ciela-Institute/caustics/paper.md

 and so had to break up the operations beyond 100 samples, which is when the GPU performance begins to slow down.
-Either way, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains, sampling many lensing realizations (e.g. for training machine learning models), or sampling large numbers of subhalos.
+Either way, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large lensing computations such as running many MCMC chains or sampling many lensing realizations (e.g. for training machine learning models).

 # User experience